 This is the term I’ve used to render the Pali Tathagata, a word that has bedeviled translators.
 The literal meaning is “thus gone” or "thus come", and it seems to mean One who has found the Way.
 In many passages in the canonical texts, it seems to mean something like the term "Sage" in Taoist teaching, that is, an ideal toward which everyone can and should strive; in those contexts, I have translated it with the word "Wayfarer".
-But Tathagata also the word that the Buddha most frequently used to refer to himself, and in that context it clearly refers to someone particular and special, even extraordinary; it’s not just that the Buddha has come this way, but he is the only one, or at least the first in our present age, to have done so.
+But Tathagata is also the word that the Buddha most frequently used to refer to himself, and in that context it clearly refers to someone particular and special, even extraordinary; it’s not just that the Buddha has come this way, but he is the only one, or at least the first in our present age, to have done so.
 The term “Pathfinder”, it seems to me, conveys enough of the literal meaning to satisfy, but it also points to the Buddha’s role, not just as one who has realized the Middle Way in his life, but as the one who found the way on his own.

 The commonest translation of the Pali ariyo aṭṭhaṅgiko maggo is "Noble Eightfold Path"; I wanted to avoid our Western connotations of the word "noble", for reasons outlined below.
 Here I've used the term "Superior", which is no less accurate but which, perhaps, carries less connotative baggage.

 The Pali term is samma; it is probably cognate, linked through a common Indo-European root, with our English word “same”.
 It's usually translated as "right", and that's not wrong.
 But samma means "right" in the sense of “rightly aligned”, “congruent with the Dhamma“.
 Think of what the word means in the phrase “right angle”.
 What samma most definitely does not mean is “morally sound”, as in our notion of “right” and “wrong”.
-In this go-around, I've chosen to use the term "correct" instead of "right", at least partly because the term "correct" more clearly implies congruence or correlation with a norm.
+In this go-around, I've chosen to use the term "rightly aligned" instead of "right", at least partly because the term "rightly aligned" more clearly implies congruence or correlation with a norm.

 The term that's most commonly used to translate the Pali ariyasaccaṃ is "Noble Truth", and I'm not alone in being uncomfortable with that translation.
 K.R.
 Norman, the world's foremost scholar of the philology of Pali and the languages related to it, says that "Noble Truth" is the "worst possible translation" of the Pali term.

 The problem here is that he is not talking about ariyan behavior or ariyan values.
 The second part of the compound term ariyasaccaṃ, the word sacca, is very rarely used in the canonical teachings.
 Its meaning, when it is used in commentarial literature, is closer to our word "fact" than our word "truth".
 A statement that can be designated Saccaṃ is true, but it is factually true rather than profoundly true.
-When we translate ariyasaccaṃ as "Noble Truth", it's not that it's incorrect, but that it is, to someone raised in our culture, very misleading.
+When we translate ariyasaccaṃ as "Noble Truth", it's not that it's incorrect but that it is, to someone raised in our culture, very misleading.

 Another connotation of ariya is "dominant" or "dominating"; the Aryan Brahmins were, in fact, the dominant caste within the Buddha's culture; they were "the Establishment".
 In one version of this translation, the term I used to translate ariyasaccaṃ was "established fact".
 And that's not bad.
 But this time around, I've settled on "dominating fact of life".
-It has almost the same meaning, but it also points to what I think is the most important thing about what the Buddha is pointing to here.
-That is the immediately knowable, completely undeniable, toweringly important, and omnipresent nature of the facts he lays out.
+It has almost the same meaning, but it also points to what I think is the most important thing about what the Buddha is pointing to here—the immediately knowable, completely undeniable, toweringly important, and omnipresent nature of the facts he lays out.

 In my first rendition of this sutta, I translated dukkha as "pain and distress".
 I've come to feel that the term is, in truth, untranslatable, and I've chosen, this time around, to not translate it, but to let the Buddha himself, in the long list that follows of all that comprises dukkha, tell us what he means by the term.
 The literal meaning of the term is "pain", and when speaking of ordinary events, that's what it refers to: "the man was shot by an arrow and experienced dukkha".
 But when the Buddha speaks of the fact of dukkha, the arising of dukkha, the cessation of dukkha, he is speaking of something much more complex than simple physical pain, something with universal implications; he's announcing the existential foundation of our human condition.
 If we realize the four facts enumerated here, it becomes clear that a full knowledge of dukkha—a recognition of dukkha in all its innumerable forms, an unflinching acceptance of the dukkha at the core of even the most rapturous experience—is the starting point on the path to Awakening.
 Once we fully know dukkha, it follows naturally that we will let go of the attachment that conditions the emergence of dukkha; we become open to experience the reduction of dukkha that follows on the abandonment of craving, and the Path comes to life, right here and right now.